 Thomas Weisflog came to the University of Chicago in 1969 as a graduate student in chemistry, began taking organ lessons with then University organist Edward Mondello, and the rest, as they say, is history!

-Appointed as University organist at the University of Chicago in 2000, Thomas Weisflog directed the historic restoration (2006–08) of Rockefeller Chapel’s massive E.M.
+Appointed as University organist at the University of Chicago in 2000, Thomas (Tom) directed the historic restoration (2006–08) of Rockefeller Chapel’s massive E.M.
 Skinner organ.
-He was instrumental too in the recent installation of the Reneker organ in Bond Chapel.
-He also serves as organist and artist in residence with Chicago’s William Ferris Chorale and as organist at Temple KAM Isaiah Israel in Hyde Park.
+He was instrumental too in the re-installation of the Reneker organ from the former Chicago Theological Seminary in Bond Chapel.
+He has served as organist and artist in residence with Chicago’s William Ferris Chorale and as organist at Temple KAM Isaiah Israel in Hyde Park.

 Weisflog studied piano with Gavin Williamson, and organ with Edward Mondello and then with Norman Peterson at the Eastman School of Music.
 He has appeared with the Chicago Symphony Orchestra, Grant Park Symphony Chorus, and the Chicago Chorale, and has performed numerous recitals throughout North America and Europe.
 His recordings appear on the Meridian, New World, and Vox labels.

 The Rockefeller Organ Studio

 Rockefeller Chapel’s organ studio program offers the opportunity to a select number of students (enrolled full time in a degree-granting program at the University of Chicago) to learn to play the organ and to develop a lifelong love for the instrument and its repertoire.
 Students receive weekly lessons from the University organist during the ten weeks of the autumn, winter, and spring quarters, and they are expected to perform publicly on the E.M.
 Skinner and Reneker Memorial organs on a quarterly basis.